Great to have you with us on yet another excursion into broadcast excellence.

 What do you think that really signifies and means, other than Dean's an idiot?

-Uh that's exactly right.
+That's exactly right.

-You're you're another rush baby.
+You're another rush baby.

-You realize all these rush babies, how many illegitimate kids I have out there?
+You realize all these rush babies how many illegitimate kids I have out there?

-Well, uh listen to you everything.
+Well, I'll listen to you guys.

 They still don't have a plan.